 - Look into assistive technology solutions like the Recite Me toolbar that combine accessibility and usability to create an inclusive online experience for all users.

-You can find out more about the healthcare organisations that use Recite Me software on our sector pages.
+You can find out more about the healthcare organizations that use Recite Me software on our sector pages.
 If you would like to speak to one of the team about booking a demonstration of our assistive toolbar or would like any further information, please contact us, and we’ll be happy to assist you.
+Alternatively, you can check out our free to use accessibility checker.